angelanavarrog/Michelin-Star-Restaurants-debunking-myths/README.md

 ## Objective

 Demonstrate a serie of Hypotheses thar relate Michelin restaurant with economic and demographic variables.
+The analyzed hypotheses are:

+- Hypothesis 1: "Awarded restaurants are equally distributed per Spanish regions."
+- Hypothesis 2: "The larger population, the more award-winning restaurants."
+- Hypothesis 3: "The more award-winning regions have lower unemployment rates."
+- Hypothesis 4: "Average menu prices are higher in regions with lower unemployment rates regions."
+- Hypothesis 5: " Highest menu prices are associated to restaurants that counts with a higher number of stars."
+- Hypothesis 6: "Most Michelin-starred restaurants in Spain have been awarded only one star."
+- Hypothesis 7: "Most of the restaurant are located in coast provinces."
+- Hypothesis 8: "Spanish tourism is concentrated in regions with the most Michelin Star restaurants."

 ## Procedure

+## Repositories structure

 ## Libraries

-## Data sources
+xf
 - [Spain Michelin Guide](https://guide.michelin.com/es/es/restaurantes/1-estrella-michelin/2-estrellas-michelin/3-estrellas-michelin)

 - [Instituto Nacional de Estadística](https://www.ine.es/): used to obtain demographic and economic information.